Prikaz98/smacs/README.md

 I like [Emacs](https://emacsdocs.org/) and I want to learn how this kind of app works internally.

+## Warning
+This app can not work correctly in Mac OS by some reason.

 ## Mappings

 In the following keybinding description I use standard Emacs key definition: